JAORMX/tripleo-tls-everywhere-helper/README.md

   (including the undercloud)
 * The dynamic inventory was created with the `tripleo-ansible-inventory` tool.

-It is assumed that the playbook will be ran from the undercloud.
+It is assumed that these playbooks will be run from the undercloud.

 ### Using the dynamic inventory